 Riders in this group are the strongest in the club, will cover 50-70 hilly miles at 18+mph, and will climb hills faster than Group 1.

-These are run are now run all year at Group 4/5 pace for 30-40 miles. the meeting place is at the site of the old Annie Baileys restaurant at the top of Frith Hill (because parking in the Link Road car park is not free on a Saturday).
-It is advisable to have good tyres and at least 1 spare tube.
+These are now run all year at Group 4/5 pace for 30-50 miles (depending on weather). the meeting place is at the Link Road car park (not free on a Saturday).
+It is advisable to have good tyres and a spare tube.
 Mudguards essential in the wet during the wonter months